Leadership and Management

 - INFO 286 Interpersonal Communication Skills for Librarians Very strongly recommended for this pathway

-- NFO 287 Seminar in Information Science
+- INFO 287 Seminar in Information Science

 Topic: Collecting and Analyzing Data for Evidence Based Decisions [Select class number and then topic]